heyoeyo/muggled_sam/lib/demo_helpers/README.md

 This folder contains scripts that are not strictly required to make use of the SAM models, but provide some helpful functionality for processing data and/or handling user interactions.
 This folder also contains all of the code for handling [UI](https://github.com/heyoeyo/muggled_sam/tree/main/lib/demo_helpers/ui) elements for the interactive scripts.
 A brief overview of each of the scripts in this folder is explained below:

+#### bounding_boxes.py

+Contains functions for finding the bounding box around a SAM mask prediction.
+Also includes basic functons for switching between box representations.
 #### contours.py

 Contains functions useful for generating and processing contour data from masks.
 This is where mask outlines in all the demo scripts are generated.